cupFullOfJava/prescribe/README.md

-Prescribe is a music reccomendation software created for a software development class.
+Prescribe is a music recommendation software created for a software development class (CSC 450 @ UNCW, Spring 2015).

+By: Jeremy Brown, Mitchell Powell, and Brandyn Deffinbaugh